Anuragx0/Amazon-clone/README.md

 # Amazon-clone
 This is an clone website of amazon.
-# Author - Anurag Gulshan
+# Author - Anurag Gulshan from home